arp242/arp242.net/code/dnsblock/index.markdown

 TODO
 ====
-- Figure out a better name
+- Figure out a better name (there is already a project named dnsblock!)
-- Better https
 - Listen to signals to reload
 - Measure some degree of performance